HQarroum/scoped-injector/README.md

 };
 ```

-This cause the injector to export the identifiers in your project tree in the global namespace and to prepend them with the `$` character as follow :
+This will cause the injector to export the identifiers in your project tree in the global namespace and to prepend them with the `$` character :

 ```javascript
 const users = $controller('users');